 Finding the right niche, finding your own place, appreciation and identity can be a rather tedious undertaking especially if you are “just” a German doomy death metal band, and strive for sticking out of a never-ending stream of new bands that usually are as quickly formed as they vanish.
-Since 2005, death/doom act NAILED TO OBSCURITY – tastefully named after a track from Hate Eternal’s debut record – are working, writing, composing, battling to leave their mark on today’s scene, and in contrast to many others, successfully have evolved step-by-step musically and were rewarded with impressive results on the live circuit: Wacken Open Air in 2014, Summer Breeze in 2015, main support on selected German shows for Paradise Lost and Arch Enemy, not bad at all, right?
+Since 2005, death/doom act NAILED TO OBSCURITY – tastefully named after a track from Hate Eternal’s debut record – are working, writing, composing, battling to leave their mark on today’s scene, and in contrast to many others, successfully have evolved step-by-step musically and were rewarded with impressive results on the live circuit: Wacken Open Air in 2014, Summer Breeze in 2015, main support on selected German shows for Paradise Lost and Arch Enemy, a European Tour as main support of Dark Tranquillity, Party San Open Air 2017, not bad at all, right?

 Raimund Ennenga – Vocals